michaniets/french-childes/README.md

 Don't combine the files, but copy the values of some CSV columns into the CoNLL-U file.
 This writes a feature=value list to column 10.
 Specify the relevant columns with option --enrich_conllu, like so:

 > python3 merge-csv-conllu.py --enrich_conllu speaker,age_days childes.cha.tagged.csv udpiped.conllu out.conllu

+# Work in progress

+## dql.py

+Applies a Grew query to a corpus, adds coding strings to meta data.